benetech/dhSegment/README.md

 ```
-python3 dhSegment/train.py with config.json
+python3 dhSegment/train.py with general_config.json
 ```

 If you are training on your own dataset, you will need to adjust data/classes.txt to reflect your dataset.
+We do this for our dataset of novels with our novel_config.json.

 ## Inference/Visualization

 visualize.py will take in a model, an image directory, and an output directory.
 It will segment each page, then draw the bounding boxes onto the image and export them.
-It will also export an txt file containing each bounding box's pixel coordinates and an xml file for each image containing the coordinates of each box.
+It will also export a txt file containing each bounding box's pixel coordinates and an xml file for each image containing the coordinates of each box.

 ```
 python3 dhSegment/visualize.py <model_directory> <image_directory> <output_directory>
 ```

+## Changes from vanilla dhSegment
+We added visualize.py, described above.

+We moved bb_detection.py from somewhere else in the code to its current location.

+We also edited general_config.json to suit the needs of our textbook dataset and we created novel_config.json for our novel dataset.